scouten/async-generic/README.md

 I'll happily mark this crate as deprecated when keyword generics land officially in the language.
 Until then, hopefully it solves some problems for you, too!

+IMPORTANT: This crate is quite simple, so I expect there will be few releases beyond the 1.0.0 release.
+If you encounter issues, pelase do file them here; I use this crate routinely in other projects and will be watching, even if I don't update it regularly.

 ## User's guide

 The `async_generic` crate introduces a single proc macro also named `async_generic` which can be applied as an attribute to any function (either inside a struct or not).